apache/gravitino/docs/trino-graviton-connector.md

 ---
 title: "Gravitino connector"
-date: 2023-10-01T09:03:20-08:00
+date: 2023-10-17T11:05:00-08:00
 license: "Copyright 2023 Datastrato.
 This software is licensed under the Apache License version 2."
 ---
 # Gravitino connector

-The Gravitino connector allows query tables manager by gravitino.
+The Gravitino connector allows query tables managed by gravitino.
-This can be used to manager catalogs, schemas, and tables and dynamically load them into trino.
+This can be used to manage catalogs, schemas, and tables and dynamically load them into trino.
 And query data in the original databases on the server, or combine it with other data from different catalogs accessing any other supported data source.